Skip to main content

 Written by Taylor Stewart

-The Goals tab is where you assess whether a client is on track financially.
+Goals is where you assess whether a client is on track financially.
 You'll find it under Planning → Goals inside any client.
 It answers the core question: "Given what this client wants to do, are they saving enough and do they have enough set aside?"

-If you're coming from projection-based tools like RightCapital, the Goals tab may feel different at first — and that's intentional.
+If you're coming from projection-based tools like RightCapital, Goals may feel different at first — and that's intentional.
 Kerdora doesn't show 30-year Monte Carlo projections or probability charts.
 Instead, it focuses on what's actionable today: how much does this client need, how much do they have, and what's the gap?
 This gives you a clear, conversation-ready answer you can walk through with your client — not a probability percentage that's hard to explain and easy to misunderstand.

-What You'll See on the Goals Tab
+What You'll See on the Goals Page

 • Balance Progress — How much the client currently has set aside toward this goal vs. how much they need.
 For example, if the target is $1,500,000 and they have $800,000 assigned, the bar shows 53%.